buyallmemes/blog-api/posts/20240404-practical-dependency-inversion-principle.md

 `UserModule` will grow pretty quickly.
 And most of the code will just map a database object into yet another domain object.
 It's not the most exciting code to write or to test.
-`UserModule` is no longer threatened as the module, which everyone has to bow to and respect, but rather the mere mortal boring worker.
+`UserModule` is no longer treated as the module, which everyone has to bow to and respect, but rather the mere mortal boring worker.
 And it works.
 But as I've mentioned before,